Limerick, Ireland and Dublin, Ireland

 Please inquire about the possibility of financial aid and scholarships with your law school's study abroad coordinator.

 Health And Liability Insurance

-The sponsoring school is not responsible for student's medical care or expenses in case of illness or accident.
+KU Law is not responsible for student's medical care or expenses in case of illness or accident.
 All students are strongly urged to obtain health insurance that will cover them while outside the United States.

 Students with Disabilities